-At the AICS, in line with its philosophy, each student is guided to achieve to the best of his or her ability.
+At the AICS, in line with its philosophy, each student is guided to achieve to the best of their ability.
 The AICS takes account of both achievement grades and approaches to learning.
 Students successfully complete a year of study by meeting the requirements of the IB Middle Years Programme and IB Diploma Programme Assessment Criteria as stated in our School Guide.
-In addition to the academic requirements, all students must demonstrate commitment to the Service as Action and Creativity Activity Service Programmes.
+In addition to the academic requirements, all students must demonstrate commitment to the Service as Action and Creativity Activity Service Programmes and complete the Personal Project in MYP 5.